Flowpack/media-ui/Readme.md

 Now the "delete" action for assets will be disabled if an asset is in use, and the filter dropdown contains a new item "Unused".
 Selecting it will switch the main view to show all unused assets.

+### Customise usage details

+The usage calculation mechanism in Neos already supports custom usage providers via the `AssetUsageStrategyInterface`.
+When your strategy implements this interface the Media UI will show the usages separately for each strategy.

+By also implementing the `UsageDetailsProviderInterface` you can provide a custom label for the strategy and also custom headers and values for each entry.

 ### Show similar assets

 This package provides a `SimilarAssetStrategyInterface`.